learn-co-curriculum/dsc-tuning-neural-networks-with-normalization-lab-v2-1/README.md

 ## Objectives
 You will be able to:
-* Build a nueral network using keras
+* Build a neural network using Keras
 * Normalize your data to assist algorithm convergence
 * Implement and observe the impact of various initialization techniques